St. Cloud Times

 St. Cloud Times is an American, English language daily newspaper headquartered in St. Cloud, Minnesota.
-The Times is owned by mass media holding company Gannett and is part of the USA Today network of newspapers.
+The Times is owned by mass media holding company USA Today Co. and is part of the USA Today network of newspapers.
 The print version of the paper is printed by ECM Publishers in Princeton, Minnesota.

 History

 The St. Cloud Times and Journal Press was created in 1929 through the merger of several local newspapers, including the St. Cloud Union, The Visitor, St. Cloud Democrat, St. Cloud Journal-Press, and German Language Der Nordstern.
 The paper was renamed to the St. Cloud Daily Times in 1941, becoming a six-day a week afternoon paper owned by Fred Schilplin.
 The newspaper was purchased by Speidel Newspapers in 1975, which in turn was purchased by Gannett, the largest newspaper holding company in the United States, in 1977.
 The Times added a Sunday edition in 1988.